I did not plan to do another tute so quickly, it just sort of happened....and this idea came to me.

 I created the little ladybird design so she could keep watch over the needles for me.
 Felt padding has been used to make her more three dimensional, but you can just stitch her with satin stitch if you don't want to do this.
-You'll find the design on the 'free' page tab if you want to use it.

 a small piece of cotton fabric to fit a 5 inch embroidery hoop